 Innovative legal educator.
 Legal writing ninja.
 Law student study habits expert.

 My priority is my students, how to best help them think and write, to excel in law school, the bar exam, and law practice.
-I integrate scholarship on study skills and teaching and learning with innovative teaching methods to modernize and revitalize legal education and law learning.
+I integrate scholarship on cognitive science, study skills, and teaching and learning with innovative teaching methods to modernize and revitalize legal education and law learning.

 I care deeply about student learning.
 I have devoted years to becoming an expert on law student study habits and research-based effective study habits, skills, and strategies to better understand how law students study and to maximize law learning.
 I have used and continue to develop innovative and modern teaching methods (including online and distance learning, flipping the classroom, webcasting, etc.) to modernize legal education and to teach today’s students.

-Most recently, I was a Visiting Assistant Professor of Lawyering Skills at Seattle University School of Law, where I taught Legal Writing I and Legal Writing II in the Number 1 Legal Writing Program in the United States.
-I am member of the Working Group for Distance Learning in Legal Education.
+Prior to teaching at DU, I was a Visiting Assistant Professor of Lawyering Skills at Seattle University School of Law, where I taught Legal Writing I and Legal Writing II in Seattle U’s Number 1 Legal Writing Program.
 I am a member of the Legal Writing Institute (LWI) as well as a founding member of the Association of Academic Support Educators (AASE).
 I regularly present at and attend conferences focusing on legal writing, law student study habits, academic support, legal skills development, and effective teaching methods.

 In 2015, I received an LWI/ALWD/LexisNexis Grant for Scholarship for my work in progress, Making It Stick for Law Students: The Science of Successful Learning in Law School.
 I developed a Law Student Study Habits Survey with research partner, Dr. Regan A.R.
 Gurung, an expert on study behaviors and the psychology of teaching and learning, and Chair of the Human Development and Psychology Department at the University of Wisconsin-Green Bay.
 With Dr. Gurung’s assistance, I have administered and compiled data from an IRB approved pilot Law Student Study Habits Survey.
 I presented the initial findings from the “Law Student Study Habits Survey” at the 2014 Biennial Conference of the Legal Writing Institute.